elerch/blog/content/posts/2021-01-18/zig-first-thoughts.md

 usually used for function parameters.
-It basically says, "I don't want to worry about the type of this thing right now - I know what I'm doing". anytype will get replaced with the actual type at compile time, so you don't lose safety information, but in order for an IDE or language server to provide completion information, the code needs to be fully evaluated, including all call sites.
+It basically says, "I don't want to worry about the type of this thing right now - I know what I'm doing". anytype will get replaced with the actual type at compile time, so you don't lose safety, but in order for an IDE or language server to provide completion information, the code needs to be fully evaluated, including all call sites.
 As a practical matter, I don't believe I've seen any intelligent completion based on anytype parameters, only my brain saying "I know it's anytype but the thing I get will have a function foo() on it".
+To be fair, my brain needs to handle this with dynamically typed languages like JavaScript or Python, but zig is typed and it feels inconsistent here.

 The nice thing about comptime, though, is the power it provides (or promises).
-There are still gaps here, big ones like the inabillity to allocate memory at comptime.
+There are still gaps here including big ones like the inabillity to allocate memory at comptime.
 These plan to be fixed, but even without memory allocation amazing things are currently possible, like the ability to parse json data at compile time.
 This pushes a lot more computation up front and makes executables